hitrgiz87/Node-Mobile-App-Final-/README.md

-# Project Name
+# Contact Conundrum

-Briefly describe the purpose and goal of the app.

 ## Reason for Making the App

-Explain why this app was developed and its intended use.
+The primary objective of this app is to transform the process of acquiring contacts into an engaging and gamified learning experience.
+In a world where memorizing phone numbers has become a thing of the past, our app aims to make the task of gathering and remembering contacts not only functional but also enjoyable.

 ## Elements Used